 100% Natural beeswax is less oily and easier to clean than bleached beeswax products, leaving less residue on your tools.

-When cutting metal beeswax helps the saw blades to glide smoothly through the metal without 'catching', making sawing much easier and reducing the amount of broken blades.
+When cutting metal beeswax helps the saw blades to glide smoothly through the metal without 'catching', making sawing much easier and reducing the number of broken blades.

 Once the saw blades are strung in the jewellery saw frame, swipe the back of the saw blade through the beeswax before using.

-For more information on cutting metal with a jewellery saw and how the beeswax helps wiht a clean, smooth cut, have a read of our article: 'How to Use a Jewellery saw'
+For more information on cutting metal with a jewellery saw and how the beeswax helps with a clean, smooth cut, have a read of our article: 'How to Use a Jewellery saw'